 @status = “completed”, “update required” (some information available, but not yet filled in), “incomplete” (required fields cannot be filled due to lack of information), “pending” (awaiting input from authors or other sources to fill in).

 @load = “true” to identify if the content of the Assessment-Information node will be taken as a reference for all case studies contained in the root node <Case-Studies> or “false” if they will not.
+In case of strategic case studies the “true” value will be always considered, nevertheless for systematic case studies only the assessment information considered as “true” will be the first unit.

 Example: